Tax included and shipping calculated at checkout

 Regency and Downfall

 However, her administration grew contentious.
 Mortimer's ambition and Isabella's perceived extravagance alienated supporters.
-Rumors swirled about Edward II's fate; he died under suspicious circumstances at Berkeley Castle in September 1327.
+Rumours swirled about Edward II's fate; he died under suspicious circumstances at Berkeley Castle in September 1327.
 While the infamous "red-hot poker" murder tale likely originated later, contemporary accounts suggest foul play or convenient natural causes.

 In October 1330, the 18-year-old Edward III orchestrated a coup at Nottingham Castle.
 Mortimer was arrested and hanged for treason.
 Isabella avoided severe punishment, perhaps due to her son's affection or her status as queen mother.
 She was retired with a substantial income to Castle Rising in Norfolk, where she lived quietly, devoting herself to piety, family visits, and charitable works.